Travertine: Occurrence

 In Iceland, the Hvanná river, located at the north flank of the Eyjafjallajökull, was heavily charged with CO2 following the 2010 eruptions.
 Travertine precipitated along the river.

-In South East Sulawesi, Indonesia is the Wawolesea Karst.
-A notable feature of this area is a pond several meters from the beach, formed by a salty, hot water fountain extant since the Neogene period.

 Uses

 Travertine is often used as a building material.
 It typically lacks planes of weakness, and its high porosity makes it light in weight for its strength, gives it good thermal and acoustic insulating properties, and makes it relatively easy to work.
 Dense travertine makes excellent decorative stone when polished.

 The Romans mined deposits of travertine for building temples, monuments, aqueducts, bath complexes, and amphitheaters such as the Colosseum, the largest building in the world constructed mostly of travertine.
 In Italy, well-known travertine quarries exist in Tivoli and Guidonia Montecelio, where the most important quarries since Ancient Roman times can be found.
-The Tivoli quarries supplied the travertine from which Gian Lorenzo Bernini selected material from which to build the famous Colonnade of St. Peter's Square in Rome (colonnato di Piazza S. Pietro) in 1656–1667.
-Michelangelo also chose travertine as the material for the external ribs of the dome of St Peter's Basilica.
-Travertine from Trivoli was used in the sculpting of the majority of the Trevi Fountain in Rome during the Baroque period.
+The Tivoli quarries supplied the travertine from which Gian Lorenzo Bernini selected material from which to build the colonnade of St. Peter's Square in Rome (colonnato di Piazza S. Pietro) in 1656–1667.
+Michelangelo also chose travertine as the material for the external ribs of the dome of St. Peter's Basilica.
+Travertine from Tivoli was used in the sculpting of the majority of the Trevi Fountain in Rome during the Baroque period.

 Travertine regained popularity as a building material in the Middle Ages.
 The central German town of Bad Langensalza has an extant medieval old town built almost entirely of local travertine.
 Twentieth century buildings using travertine extensively include the Sacré-Cœur Basilica in Paris, the Getty Center in Los Angeles, California, and Shell-Haus in Berlin.
 The travertine used in the Getty Center and Shell-Haus constructions was imported from Tivoli and Guidonia.